dr-rodriguez/ollama-ttrpg-query/README.md

 Testing has shown moderate accuracy.
 It clearly would need more information to be fully accurate, but it does get the gist of it.

+A walkthrough of the concepts and decisions is available at my blog: https://strakul.blogspot.com/2025/06/data-science-querying-dnd-session-notes.html

 ## Running

 Once you have the dependencies installed (`pip install -r requirements.txt`) and have ollama running with the various models pulled,